SalesforceLabs/Govuk-GDS-Components/README.md

  - Wait for the command to complete

-## Publish your community (only required for the Lightning Community)
+## Publish your experience (only required for the Lightning Experience)

  - run `scripts/publishCommunities.sh`
  - Wait for the command to complete